Raman Circular Dichroism and Quantum Geometry of Chiral Quantum Spin Liquids: Abstract

 \section{Abstract}

-We show that Raman circular dichroism (RCD) is a powerful probe of chiral quantum spin liquids (QSL) governed by the topology of fractionalized spin excitations.
-Starting from the Loudon--Fleury formalism of Mott insulators, we compute the RCD and demonstrate that it is identical to the result obtained from a direct light-matter coupling to effective spinon bands.
-The RCD signal originates from contributions of Berry curvature and quantum metric.
-To illustrate this, we apply our approach to two examples -- the Kitaev honeycomb model in a magnetic field and a chiral $U(1)$ QSL on the triangular lattice -- and discuss its experimental relevance for candidate materials.
+We show that the quantum geometry of fractionalized spin excitations in Mott-insulating quantum spin liquids (QSL) gives rise to a finite Raman circular dichroism (RCD) signal.
+We demonstrate the equivalence between the Loudon–Fleury framework and the light–matter coupling approach for effective spinon bands.
+Using the latter, we derive an analytical decomposition of the RCD into different contributions of the quantum geometry.
+This reveals the sensitivity of the RCD to the underlying structure of the wave functions and the handedness of the excitations, rather than a nonzero Chern number of spinon excitations.
+To illustrate this, we apply our approach to two examples, the Kitaev honeycomb model in a magnetic field and a chiral $U(1)$ QSL on the triangular lattice, and discuss its experimental relevance for candidate materials.